RandomMoviePicker/server/README.md

-# Project 3: Full Stack Web App
+# PickaMovie: Full Stack Web App

-This is the initial setup for project 3.
+This project is made using the MERN stack

-Fork this repository to your org account, then clone it to your local machine.
-The rest of the team will clone the forked repository to their local machines as well.
+Here is the link to the deployed app : https://reliable-squirrel-f831ed.netlify.app/

+# About this project:

+This app's purpose is to select a random movie extracted from the TMDB (the movie data base) API.
+The user can press the big red button on the home page and receive a result or go to filters and discard the genres he/she is not interested in.

+The app also allows saving the movie results in a favourites playlist and visit its content.
+He/She also can create new playlists of movies, and customize the name later, also add and delete movies from it.

+Some of the features require the user to be logged in, those are: filtering, adding to favourites and creating new playlists.
+The user can easily sign up and log in or keep using the big red button to get a random movie without filtering.

 ## Setup dotenv
 Once you have cloned the repository, create a `.env` file in the root of the project.